 Politics and culture through an intersectional queer lens.
-In a post-marriage equality world, the LGBT community is moving into uncharted territory.
+In a post-marriage equality world, the LGBTQ community is moving into uncharted territory.
 With an eye on how queer identity intersects with race, gender and all of our other identities, we’re having conversations at the crossroads of queerness and the contemporary world.

 In his playwright life, he was the resident playwright for The Playhouse Tulsa’s 2013-2014 season, the company playwright for Acadiana Repertory Theatre and a company playwright for Manhattan Theatre Works.
 Plays for The Playhouse Tulsa: William and Judith, Tulsa!
 A Radio Christmas Spectacular, Little Women and The Bottom of the Sea.
 Plays for Acadiana Repertory Theatre: In the Bones, The Survivalists, and The Woman’s Part.
 Plays for Manhattan Theatre Works: Providence, A Home Across the Ocean.
 His work has been produced and/or developed at the Astoria Performing Arts Center, New Jersery Repertory Theatre, The Actors Company Theatre (NYC), The Growing Stage (Netcong, NJ), SNAP!
 Productions (Omaha, NE), Gadfly Theatre (Minneapolis, MN), StageRIGHT (Seattle, WA), Prologue Theatre Company (Chicago, IL) and the Great Plains Theatre Conference (Omaha, NE).

 Neil Daigle-Orians makes art, other things, and goofy YouTube videos.
 I’m currently working and living in Willington, Connecticut.
 I like to do lots of things, but I identify primarily as a printmaker and decent human being.